Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-You can publish a directory of RSS feeds that allows readers to subscribe to specific categories …
+You can create your own feeds directory that allows readers to subscribe to content in specific categories …

-Link an icon like the one shown below to each feed and then create a table or a list of your individual feeds on a separate page …
+You can also link an RSS button graphic to each feed and then create a table or a list of all feeds on a new page …

-You can customize feeds in a number of ways, such as adding videos to feeds, ads, etc. Some of these feed customizations require code editing skills.
+Feeds can be customized in several different ways, such as adding videos and images to feeds, ads, etc. Some of these customizations require code editing skills.

-Different Feed Types You Can Create Using WordPress RSS
+Different Custom Feeds You Can Create With WordPress RSS

 • Feed Type: All Posts